-In anticipation of the EC's approval of the application in November to form an OB, the applicant must establish an Organizing Committee (OC) by November 1.
+In anticipation of the EC's approval of the application in November to form an OB, the Applicant must establish an Organizing Committee (OC or Committee) by November 1.
 The OC will have responsibility for managing OB operations in its provisional phase and for shepherding it through chartering.
-The OC has temporary status, and its authority automatically terminates on the December 31 following the granting of charter status or revocation of the Organizing Branch Agreement.
+The OC has temporary status and its authority automatically terminates on the December 31, following the granting of charter status or revocation of the Organizing Branch Agreement.
 On January 1, elected officers will assume management of a newly chartered branch.

-Members of the OB will use a voluntary or simple voting process to establish the OC.
-Due to its limited scope and duration, the OC shall consist of three members: president, secretary/treasurer, and historian.
+Members of the OB will use a voluntary or simple voting process to establish the Committee.
+Due to its limited scope and duration, the Committee shall consist of three members: President, Secretary/Treasurer and Historian.
 The qualifications and duties for these positions are like those of branch officers described in the Model Constitution and Bylaws (Appendix 3).

-OC members will not be restricted from running for elected office, and time served on the committee will not limit the time that they can serve in elective office.
+OC members will not be restricted from running for elected office and time served on the Committee will not limit the time that they can serve in elective office.

 ASALH will approve the OC and its members as part of the provisional process.
-Duties of the OC include:
+Duties of the Organizing Committee include:

 - a.
-Serve as the point of contact with ASALH to organize the branch, manage OB operations, and petition for charter status. - b.
-Sign the Organizing Branch Agreement (president). - c.
-Define, for membership approval, the service area for programs and member recruitment. - d.
-Recommend a branch name for membership approval.
+Serve as the point of contact (POC) with ASALH to organize the branch, manage OB operations, and petition for charter status. - b.
+Sign the Organizing Branch Agreement (President). - c.
+Define for membership approval, the service area for programs and member recruitment. - d.
+Recommend for membership approval, the Branch Name.
 Usually, the name is linked to the geographic area or a symbolic figure.
 It cannot be named after a living person. - e.
-Develop, for membership approval, parameters for the constitution and bylaws and a draft of the document, using Appendix 3 as the guide. - f.
+Develop for membership approval, parameters for the constitution and bylaws and a draft of the document, using Appendix 3 as the guide. - f.
 Present the initial slate of candidates and hold elections for branch officers. - g.
-Organize and conduct membership meetings. - The initial meeting to introduce OC members and their roles, assess overall support for the parameters of the constitution and bylaws, and discuss the path to chartering.
+Organize and conduct membership meetings - The initial meeting to introduce OC members and their role, assess overall support for the parameters of the constitution and bylaws, and discuss the path to chartering.
 A recommended agenda is shown on page 16 (5). - The annual meeting to approve the constitution and bylaws and elect officers, among other activities.
 A recommended agenda is on page 17 (9). - Additional meetings as needed. - h.
-Prepare and submit annual reports for the business year due in January, even though the submission occurs after the committee's term expires.
+Prepare and submit annual reports for the business year due in January, even though the submission occurs after the Committee's term expires.